-Operating expenses consist of sales and marketing, research and development, and general and administrative expenses.
-Salaries, bonuses, and other personnel-related costs are the most significant components of each of these expense categories.
-In general, our operating expenses are expected to continue to increase as we invest resources in growing our various teams.
-We grew from 1,275 employees at December 31, 2019 to 1,460 employees at December 31, 2020, and we expect to continue to hire new employees in order to support our anticipated revenue growth.
+In general, our operating expenses are expected to continue to increase in absolute dollars as we invest resources in growing our various teams.
+We grew from 1,460 employees at December 31, 2020 to 1,798 employees at December 31, 2021, and we expect to continue to hire new employees in order to support our anticipated revenue growth.